danjamk/app-rewrite-analysis/README.md

 I provided some additional food for thought below.
 Regarding this model's accuracy: It is limited.
 I find the power in a model is not its accuracy or answer, but what the creation process does in understanding the issue and the sensitivity of various factors.

+The final note: AI tools are **RADICALLY changing** the velocity curve of development.
+The model has a place to input an estimate but my example does not represent the magnitude of this potential.

 The Excell based model is here: [Rebuild-analysis-model.xlsx](Rebuild-analysis-model.xlsx)

 ### Development Velocity comparison for a rewrite